athira-dot/MLSP-Codes/README.md

     In supervised sentimental analsis,TF-IDF feature extraction on movie review data is done and data is analysed by Support vector machine modeling with different kernel choices.
 </li>
 <li>
-    Unsupervised Sentiment analysis is about implementtion of Gaussian mixture model  from scratch.
+    Unsupervised Sentiment analysis is about implementation of Gaussian mixture model  from scratch.

 </li>